March 18, 2019

-While I do have an opinion on this, I must admit, like several women might, I can empathize with those who decide to pause or quit their careers.
-In fact, I have been ambitious since childhood and have always believed that I could do everything and at that, do it well; from sports to debates and from academics to competitions, I was up for it all.
+While I do have an opinion on this, I must admit, as several women might, I can empathize with those who decide to pause or quit their careers.
+I have been ambitious since childhood and have always believed that I could do everything and at that, do it well; from sports to debates and from academics to competitions, I was up for it all.

 While I continued to work, I often wonder how we could change the circumstances for women around us and encourage all of them to follow their professional journeys.
 Is it only for the working mothers to figure out or do we all have a role to play?
 Trust me, “it’s a collective effort” – something my husband once said to me and which has stayed in my memory.

 Speaking from experience, I believe in a mantra built on the same 4 principles that we also advise first-time managers to follow at work.

 I call them the ‘4 Steps to Balance For Better’ because they didn’t just help me pursue my career goals, but also cement the confidence to balance my life.